justuswilhelm/Native-landing-page/README.md

-RUN HABITAT STATIC LANDING PAGE LOCALLY
+RUN native STATIC LANDING PAGE LOCALLY

 Download the code from Gitlab
 npm install for installing all the project dependencies